jackjliew/ai-openscale/monitor-overview.md

     - Click **Next**.

-- {{site.data.keyword.aios_short}} will locate your training data from the metadata stored with the model in WML.
+- {{site.data.keyword.aios_short}} will locate your training data from the metadata stored with the model in {{site.data.keyword.pm_full}}.
 Choose the label column in the training data that contains your prediction values and click **Next**.

   ![Select column label](images/fair-config-column.png)